Join Here | Log In

 Slowing the breakdown of anandamide by drugs that inhibit FAAH is something that is being researched for PTSD, chronic pain, anxiety, and other diseases.

-It makes sense that increasing the time that anandamide hangs around in the body would mimic some of the positive effects found from medical uses of cannabis.
+It makes sense that increasing the time that anandamide hangs around in the body would mimic some of the positive effects found in medical uses of cannabis.
 However, none of the human studies looked at the effect on metabolism or weight gain.

 Animal studies, though, show what happens when FAAH is inhibited.
 Mice bred to have decreased FAAH showed increased body weight with the same amount of food as normal mice on a standard diet.
 The weight increase was even more dramatic on a high-fat diet.[ref][ref]